EpiJunkie/cisco-config-backup/README.md

 ## Purpose
-The purpose of this script is to initiate a transfer of the running and startup configurations from a list of Cisco devices using SNMP.
-This does not require a configuration on the Cisco devices except for a writable SNMP group.
+The purpose of this script is to initiate a file transfer of the running and/or startup configurations to a remote server from a list of Cisco devices.
+In addtion to the network file transfer, the running configuration can be copied to the startup-config on the device(s).
+This script only requires a writable SNMP group on the Cisco device(s).
 Below are Cisco configuration examples to help you get started.

 ## Usage
 There are two modes as declared in variable `_mode`.